 5 Newer Oil Cleanup Methods For Clearing Oil Spill At Sea

 Novel methods are being devised every day for handling oil spills in the sea.
 The damage is severe in the primary situation, to add on the consequence of oil cleanup methods to counter it.
-Every method has some disadvantage and climatic zone needs are different.
+Every method has some disadvantages and climatic zone needs are different.
 So, there is room for newer technologies to be invented for such sites.

 Here are 5 promising ways to clear oil spills in the future:

 11) Employing gel-forming materials

 The gel-forming material can convert the liquid oil into a solid layer.
-Vigorous action of the sea causes mixup of oil and gel-forming substance.
-Quantity of gelling agent is generally required double of the spilled oil.
+The vigorous action of the sea causes a mixup of oil and gel-forming substances.
+The quantity of gelling agents is generally required to double the spilled oil.
 Thus, it is not feasible in cases of huge spills.
 In situations where the oil spill was of a light density oil that spreads fast gelling is an excellent approach.

 12) Marsh Clearing

 Removal of the restrictions such as marsh vegetation allows the oil to seep in the beach sand.
 Long been used for other purposes, marsh cleanups can be employed for coastal spillage.
 Gauging the damage to the coastal area versus damage from oil is the key step here.
 Clearing the damage from the marsh later gets tougher.
 The future impact of oil toxicity can be the same as the clearing of the coast.
 In that scenario, it will totally fit to remove the marsh earlier and allow clearing off.